Whether you’re building a gaming PC or a workstation, the first question that comes into your mind should have been related to motherboards.

 Take a look at G31M-S Motherboard by ASRock, for example.
 It features on-board Intel GMA graphics, an Ethernet card, and HD Audio etc.

-That’s why, there are certain cases when ITX boards went more costly than the ATX boards.
+That’s why there are certain cases when ITX boards went more costly than the micro ATX boards.

-In case you want to build a workstation, you should get a ATX board due to a lot of RAM and PCIe Slots.
+In case you want to build a workstation, you should get an ATX board due to a lot of RAM and PCIe Slots.

 And last, if you want to make a home PC, and intend to do nothing more than web-surfing and multimedia, mini-ITX boards would be a perfect match for you.